rung/training-devenv-security/README.md

 In this training, we will discuss how to attack and protect modern production environments, mainly from the perspective of client-side attacks using malware and supply-chain attacks, and explain comprehensive attack methods and measures, followed by hands-on exercises.

+In hands-on exercises, You can decrypt your browser's cookie and password, and other credentials.
+Then you create a new CI/CD pipeline for automated deployment and Infrastructure as Code, attacking and securing them on your hand!

 ## Disclaimer
 - This repository's purpose is education and security research to cybersecurity and software engineering community.